 The title of this post reflects how I categorize problems.
 The solution to each of the following problems is 7.
 Focus on finding the most helpful series of algebraic steps to take someone reading your work from the problem as stated to the solution.
 As the problems begin to include more and more terms, be cautious about doing too much in any one step – as that is how errors often arise.

-- Continue reading Practice: Ugly Linear Equation Problems
+- Continue reading Practice Problems: Ugly Linear Equations

 Two earlier posts provide background information for this one: Function Translations and Function Dilations.
 If you are not already familiar with these topics, you may benefit from reading those first.